 - Mortgage Loan Amount sought

 Once the lender has some basic information as mentioned above they will want documentation.
-It is best to pull out all that is needed ahead of time.
+It is best to collect this paperwork ahead of time.
 That will reduce stress and increase the speed with which you will receive a pre-approval:

 - Thirty days of pay stubs.